AI-Generated Music: 11 AI Music Generators to Know

 “It’s a long shot, but it could have a huge impact,” said Roger Dannenberg, a professor of computer science, art and music at Carnegie Mellon University.

-AI-Generated Music Hinders Originality
+Hinders Originality

 AI has been able to replicate the sonic qualities of artists, but the innovation that defined famous musicians has remained elusive.
+The effect of AI producing songs that sound similar to previous works is a lack of variety and quality in AI-generated music pieces.

 Hope persists for a not-too-distant future where AI moves beyond mimicry and riffs with human musicians, but rudimentary versions of this technology are flawed by a lack of sophisticated real-time musical interfaces.
 This means simple details for humans (like synchronizing and beat tracking) are a major challenge for models, Dannenberg said.

 The data limitations are pronounced, too.
 The “Drowned in the Sun” Nirvana track stems from hours of rich MIDI data, but a live performance generates scant audio in comparison.
-So, for live music generation, “you have to kind of dumb it down,” Palamara said.
+So, for live-music generation, “you have to kind of dumb it down,” Palamara said.

-AI-Generated Music Sparks Copyright Conflicts
+Sparks Copyright Conflicts

-AI-Generated Music Raises Concerns Over Job Losses
+Raises Concerns Over Job Losses

 Job losses due to automation are a major worry when it comes to AI, and music is no exception to this trend.
 AI that produces beats, rhythms and melodies may take over the roles of drummers, bassists and other musicians.